 A streaming destination is the online site, platform, or app where your live video becomes available to others.
 These destinations are more commonly referred to as content delivery networks, or CDNs.
 Popular free Content Delivery Networks (CDNs) include platforms like Youtube, Facebook Live, Twitch, Periscope, and more.

 There are paid streaming platforms as well.
 They offer much more control over where and how your live stream is presented, who sees it, and whether and how the stream is monetized.
 CDNs like Livestream Vimeo, DaCast, StreamShark, and others offer different monthly plans.
 Costs depend on the amount of data in Gigabytes you upload.

 Free or paid, you will need to sign up and log into the CDN of your choice.
 Some platforms (YouTube) require you to go through a few additional steps and wait for 24 hours before you can start live streaming.

 Naturally, each CDN caters to a specific audience.
 As soon as you figure out what you are live streaming and who your main audience is, you can begin choosing an fitting CDN.
 Here are some examples:

 - Twitch is for mainly for gaming.
 Twitch is free to start, with additional tiers if you need them.

-- Facebook (free) is for connecting with your community, also great for growing your brand.
+- Facebook (free) is for connecting with your community, sharing immediate news, as well as growing your brand.

-- Platforms like Streamingchurch.tv (paid) are intended for live streaming church services and include many peripheral services.
+- Special platforms like Streamingchurch.tv (paid) are intended for live streaming church services and include many peripheral services.